Skip to content

 • Handler functions should be efficient; blocking operations will affect other connections

-• Use goroutines within handlers if you need to perform long-running operations withoutblocking the I/O loop
+• Use goroutines within handlers if you need to perform long-running operations without blocking the I/O loop

 Notes